noyamlv/WDProjSodiumCandelariaRatio/readme.md

 # __Website Outline__

+**Start Page**
+    The site page that the player first sees when they open the website.
+This will have buttons leading the player to see the description of the website/what the game is/what the game is about and some small things like inspirations, etc. and also the button making the player start the game itself.

 **__Home Page__ || The Case File.**
 	Where the main case is introduced — the murder of Tooru Oikawa.
 It will feature a concise summary of the case and a call to action.
 There will also be a gallery of clickable suspect profiles which the user can review.